rexbean/DataStructure-Algorithm/progress_facebook.md

 ## 8 - 283 - easy
 when separate array into two parts with the original order.
 Do not use swap.just move!

+## 9 - 133 - medium
+- bfs of graph should have a set to judge whether the node has been visited.
+- clone means all the things should be new.
+- nodes do not mean only node, it has neighors.

+## 10 - 554 - medium
+prefixSum which appears the most times crosses the least bricks.